AlinaSansevich/Learning-Git/README.md

 # Learning-Git
-I'm learning to use Git + Anaconda, IPython + Spyder, YouTube, Python Crash Course...
+I'm learning to use Git from the book Python Crash Course.

+## Basic commands: